About the Phuket Blogger

 I have traveled many roads and in 1999 ended up in Thailand.
 After visiting some 50 countries from Zaire to Bolivia; from India to Malawi; from Denmark to Guatemala, Phuket was where I stopped moving.
 I am married, we have 2 kids, we live in Phuket and I do the Phuket Blog in my spare time..

 Maybe that's all you need to know.
 Skip the rest.
-This mini-profile is also on my Google Plus page, but until now I did not have any "about me" information on the main, big, desktop version of the blog.
+What do you need to know?
+Until now I did not have any real "about me" information on the the blog.
 The last 11 words of that mini-profile are the important ones.
-I am married with kids and we live in Phuket.
-We're not on holiday here.
-It's a perfectly normal family life.
-Just that we happen to live in Phuket which is a popular destination for tourists.
+I am married with kids and we lived in Phuket until 2019.
+We were not on holiday there.
+It was a perfectly normal family life.
+Just that we happened to live in Phuket which is a popular destination for tourists.
 And I write a blog about Phuket, or several blogs actually.
 It's a hobby, not a job.
-Sometimes I write new blog pages regularly, sometimes I am too busy with normal life.
-I have a proper job, managing a dive center called Sunrise Divers.
-In high season that's a 6 day per week job.
+Sometimes I wrote new blog pages regularly, sometimes I was too busy with normal life.
+I had a proper job, managing a dive center called Sunrise Divers.
+In high season that was a 6 day per week job.
 In low season, 5 days per week.
-So blogging time and exploring time is limited.
-More gets done in low season (May to October) when I can work less days and take some holidays.
+So blogging time and exploring time was limited.
+More got done in low season (May to October) when I could work less days and take some holidays.

 (above) A little Q&A I did with the local Phuket News paper.

 UPDATE 2019 - After nearly 20 years we have moved back to the UK, but we still have a house in Phuket and another in Chumphon.
 Not sure how long we will stay in the UK.
 Kids are now at school/college here in England and we're living in York - and I am starting a Yorkshire Blog.